In Canada we enjoy many things, and here for your enjoyment is my ode to Personal Finance in Canada:

 Happy Canada Day!

-Let me be a little more exact, if you OWE money to the government today (May 1) you are now officially late!
-You don’t actually have to send in your tax return until June 15th (midnight), however, if you owed money, you had better have sent them some money by now, or you are now in arrears.
+Let me be a little more exact, if you OWE money to the government today (May 1), and have not filed your taxes, you are now officially late!
+Always file by the deadline, or you may face penalties.

-You could have made an arrangement with the CRA, if you owed money (according to their web page):
+You can make an arrangement with the CRA, if you owe money (according to their web page):

 If you can’t pay the full amount of tax you owe, you may be able to make a payment arrangement.
 If the CRA agrees that you are not able to make a full payment, an agent can work with you to develop a plan to help you pay your taxes.